 \subsection{Effect of missingness}

-Lastly, we investigate the effect of the missing set size to the performance by sweeping the data availability rate $b$ as \begin{itemize} \item $b = \{2,~3,~5,~10,~20,~30,~50\}$ \end{itemize} which corresponds to a series of expected missing days per user calculated as $\mathbb{E}\left[M_u\right]=365\frac{0.85}{0.85+b}$.
+Lastly, we investigate the effect of the missing set size on the performance by sweeping the data availability $b$ as \begin{itemize} \item $b = \{2,~3,~5,~10,~20,~30,~50\}$ \end{itemize} omitting an average of $\mathbb{E}\left[M_u\right]=365\frac{0.85}{0.85+b}$ per user.
 Since this amputation process is conducted at the very beginning of the entire training pipeline and is inherently stochastic, relying on a single amputation scenario can be fallacious.
-Thus, this process is repeated three times with different random number generator kernels for each hyper-parameter configuration.
+Thus, this process is repeated three times with different random number generator seeds for each hyper-parameter configuration.

-The experiment results with respect to the expected number of missing days are given in Fig. \ref{fig:Expected Missing Days} summarises the model performance as a function of the number of missing days.
-One can immediately spot the near monotonic decline in the performance with expected missing days on the missing set when the user embeddings are provided while still being superior to its unguided counterparts.
-On the other hand, the performance on the testing set appears to be robust to the training data size.
-This is expected since the testing set is a fixed portion (20\%) of the non-missing part, and the training data is abundant enough ($\sim$1M, at worst) to cover the data space of all users.
+Fig. \ref{fig:Expected Missing Days} summarises the model performance as a function of the number of missing days.
+One can immediately spot the near-monotonic decline in performance with expected missing days on the missing set when the user embeddings are provided, while still being superior to its unguided counterparts.
+On the other hand, performance on the test set appears robust to the size of the training data.
+This is expected since the testing set is a fixed portion (20\%) of the non-missing part, and the training set is large enough ($\sim$1M profiles, at worst) to cover the data space of all users.

 The robust behaviour in testing performance suggests that GUIDE-VAE can be used confidently for synthetic data generation tasks even under severe missingness.
-Unfortunately, this is not the case for the imputation performance since the missingness is biased toward the first days of the year.
-The increasing number of missing days per user creates a vacuum of ignorance about these periods, and the improved modelling capacity that comes with user embeddings inhibits the out-of-distribution generalization power of GUIDE-VAE.
-Thus, we advise practitioners to use GUIDE-VAE cautiously for the extrapolative missing value imputation tasks.
+Unfortunately, this is not the case for imputation performance, as the missingness is biased toward the first days of the year.
+The increasing number of missing days per user results in a lack of information about these periods, and the improved modelling capacity that comes with user embeddings inhibits the out-of-distribution generalisation power of GUIDE-VAE.
+Thus, we advise practitioners to use GUIDE-VAE with caution for extrapolative missing value imputation tasks.